livingingroups/data_catalog_entry_form_shiny_yml/README.md

 The created/modified `yml` file can be save using the *Download* button within the *modify* tab.

-# What does the data catalog antry form `.yml` look like?
-Is there template>
+# Is there an examle or template?
 [Click here to see a template](https://github.com/livingingroups/data_catalog_entry_form_shiny_yml/blob/master/coiba_capuchins_july_2021_20211019_123741.yml)